nmatison/Interview-and-Algorithim-Practice/Study_Notes/dynamic_programming.md

 ## Optimal Substructure:
 + A problem has the Optimal Substructure Property if the optimal solution of the given problem can be obtained by using optimal solutions of its subproblems.

+## Steps to solve a DP problem
+1) Identify if it is a DP problem
+2) Decide a state expression with the least parameters
+3) Formulate state relationship
+4) Do tabulation (or add memoization)